Danila95/test-work-ts/README.md

 # test-work-ts

 Test work on TypeScript.
 This app plays weather sounds.
-Create on teplate ViteJs
+Create on template ViteJs